 I recently found myself in a strange situation.
-I needed a cheap cell phone plan with data but I couldn’t sign up for a contract.
+I needed a cheap cell phone plan with data in the United States, but I couldn’t sign up for a contract.

 I’m officially moving to France at the end of August, but in the meantime, I find myself as a sort of “tourist” in my own country!

 After canceling my carrier contract, I was looking for a month-long data and/or cell phone service in the United States for as cheap as I could get it.
 I was planning on staying in major cities and suburbs so I didn’t need an exceptionally strong network like Verizon or AT&T.

 After checking out the SIM cards available from JFK International, I realized the advice is true: NEVER buy a SIM card at the airport!
 They are overpriced – with the lowest one costing $50 – the same as my contract!

 I wanted a barebones plan to get me through the weekend mainly, but up to the whole month I’d be in the US would be great, too.

 So I made my way to Manhattan and went to Best Buy on 5th Avenue to search for cheap cell phone plans in the United States.
 They have quite a large selection of SIM card and after digging through all of them, I selected a Tracfone SIM card which suited my needs perfectly.